Jopson engine

 The Jopson Engine - Description

 The engine designed by W. G. Jopson and built by Cook & Co. owed little to the earlier efforts by David Stanger.
 It was an opposed twin-cylinder four-stroke unit, with each cylinder having a bore of 1¼ in.
 Combined with the stroke of 13/8 in., the two cylinders gave the engine a combined displacement of 3.375 cuin.
 (55.31 cc).
-The engine reportedly weighed in at 7½ pounds (120 ounces) complete with tank and airscrew.
+The engine reportedly weighed in at 7½ lbs.
+(120 oz.) complete with tank and airscrew.
 It was thus very close to Stanger’s V-Twin in terms of displacement, but was far heavier – in fact, it was even heavier than Stanger’s 120 cc V-4!

 In large part this appears to have been due to the fact that the Jopson engine featured a heavy flywheel (clearly seen in the accompanying sectional drawing from the Brent article), while Stanger very sensibly relied on the very heavy airscrew to serve the flywheel function.
 Presumably the typical aero user of Jopson’s engine would dispense with the flywheel, doubtless shedding a considerable amount of weight in the process.